-I had browsed through a couple of junk stores back at home with the plan to take a repurposed item with me — as a door prize and an illustration of the presentation.
+I had browsed through a couple of junk stores back at home with the plan to take a repurposed item with me — as a door prize and an illustration of the message.

 The tray was spray-painted black and roughed up a bit with sandpaper.
 A scrap of burlap was glued to the bottom, and with twine laced across the front, the tray was transformed into a photo box where photos and cards and favorite quotes can be easily interchanged.

 At yesterday’s gathering, we talked about loss and sorrow and how we live in a broken world of broken dreams.
 Which means many of us are going to lose the people we love to cancer or drugs or miscarriage or divorce.
 And we’re going to lose our jobs and our investments and our homes to financial reversals or natural disasters.
 And we may lose a cherished way of life, and our sense of purpose and meaning.

 But what if God could pick up the shatters of our broken hearts and broken dreams and create something new and useful and gorgeous again?

 And so the barn.
 It’s not that I want to live in a house that looks like a barn; it’s that I want to live in a repurposeful place.